khaledabdelfatah/quizzer/README.md

-# quizzer
+# Quizzer
-An online Quiz App
+An online Quiz App-- The Easyiest way to generate your online quiz